cielecki/day-composer/docs/user-guide.md

 This initial setup and personalization are key to getting the most out of Life Navigator.

-## Understanding Your Starter Pack in Detail
+## Understanding Your Starter Kit in Detail

 ### The Information Files: Your AI's Knowledge Base